MarkWinkler/MarkWinkler.github.io/README.md

 One of the ideas, I have tested was highlighting each section in separate colours.
 This could have looked nice, but I have had issues with trying to get section background to go full width because of restrictions (navbar, set page width etc).

 There was a workaround, that I came up with, which required a lot of excess html tags and was not necessarily correct.
-I have now realised, that this could have been the perfect opportunity to make use of GitHub branching, but unfortunately, I did not think of that at the time.
+I have now realised, that this could have been the perfect opportunity to make use of GitHub branching again, but unfortunately, I did not think of that at the time.

-What I used branching for was the attempt to add the escape key to close the popup windows.

-The rest of the process was an incremental development.
-Make a few changes, then use live preview or refresh the page to ensure it worked as intended.

 ### JavaScript testing